EU introduces licensing of crypto exchanges & custodian wallets

-We are connected to regulators throughout the EU and can help you with licensing or registration procedure, as well as with communications with regulators and policymakers.
-In case you need our help, contact us here: [email protected] .
+We are connected to regulators throughout the EU and can help you with licensing or registration procedures, as well as with communications with regulators and policymakers.
+In case you need our help, contact us here: [email protected]

 If you need a fintech lawyer, contact us here.